Specialkbyte/Crypto-Play-Ground/README.md

 ## Caesar Cipher Cracking and Plaintext Recogniser

-Project made for fun.
+This is a little side project made for fun.
 I always wanted to learn how hard is it to actually do letter frequency analysis to break a simple mono-alphabetic substitution cipher like the Caesar Cipher.

 I ended up brute forcing my way to the solution and then used a simple Plaintext Recogniser to find the correct decryption given different shift values.